aclist/kbin-kes/CONTRIBUTING.md

 Mods should do not call other mods.
 If you are finding a need to call another mod from within a mod, this likely indicates a need for splitting that functionality into a public helper function accessible to all mods.

-Mods are invoked in serial fashion by MES and their logic is walked through.
-Mods should not modify the main MES modal or MES itself.

 Because mods are ingested into MES as functions, the entire script should be wrapped in an entry function and be devoid of GreaseMonkey headers or other markup.
+Additionally, your mod will need some teardown logic (remove injected elements, clean up, etc.) that will be automatically called when the script is disabled by the user.
 Once adapted to the MES framework, mods are not intended to be run as standalone scripts.

 # API
 Please refer to the [API reference](https://aclist.github.io/kes/kes.html#_api_reference).